Sadie Holloway is a writer and artist who uses the power of journaling to bring more peace, serenity, and joy into her life.

 Notes about how to do certain yoga poses

 These two words—diary and journal—are often used interchangeably, but there is actually a difference between the two.
 A diary is something that is more likely to be used every day to record specific things that happened on a specific day.
 It can be used to record feelings, moods, and emotions.
 A diary can also track data to help you make an important discovery.

 For instance, writing in a food diary might help you uncover the source of your migraine headaches.
 Tracking your exercise habits may help you make a connection between your mood and whether or not you were physically active that day.

 The contents of a journal, on the other hand, aren't necessarily constrained by the dates on a calendar.
 Journals can include random thoughts, lists, ideas, pictures, doodles, memories, song lyrics, and anything else that comes to mind.

-The chart below shows how the content of each type of book might differ based on various themes.
+The chart above shows how the content of each type of book might differ based on various themes.

 It depends on how disciplined you are.
 If you want to write every day no matter what, then choose a diary with dated pages.
 If you want to have a more organic creative experience, an un-dated journal or notebook would be better for you.

 Does it really matter if there is a difference between a diary and a journal?
 No. It doesn't matter which format you choose, as long as it works for you and your needs.
 Writing, whether in a diary or in a journal, can help you organize your thoughts and help you feel more balanced.
 Scientists actually agree with this statement.
 A study published by the Royal College of Psychiatrists claims that expressive writing can result in overall long-term improvements in both a person's emotional and physical well-being.

 Researchers also believe that writing on a regular basis makes you smarter!
 To learn about how a daily writing practice can enhance a student's academic performance, read The Brain-Based Benefits of Writing for Math and Science Learning.